 Time to quit - the two surfaces are now perfectly mated.

 There is certainly no reason why the instrument couldn't be built using a traditional Spanish neck joint with the ribs slotted into the end of the neck.
 And a true raised fingerboard could also easily be implemented with an adjustment to the neck-to-body angle.
 Two variations which I am considering and may experiment with in the future are increasing the headstock angle and eliminating the slipper foot pad that contacts the back at the neck block.
 Although the headstock angle is typical for Hauser guitars, I find I need to be very accurate when slotting the nut to avoid buzzes on the open strings.
-A steeper headstock angle would help in the regard.
+A steeper headstock angle would help in this regard.
 As far as the slipper foot goes, eliminating this is not unprecedented, and it would be one less internal detail to implement.